iliepandia/redis-demo/README.md

     - Yes, that was the problem.
 It was trying to save the failed job into the database that I did not configure, and instead of throwing an exception it would just silently die on me.
+    - The problem does show in the Laravel Logs, but was not visible in the console.